becodeorg/the-start-up-makeEasy/README.md

    - mim 2 pages

  ####  objection of web
-   - our product is wesites
+   - Build an interactive website

  ####  language we use
    - html